DavideViolante/Angular-Full-Stack/README.md

 ![Preview](https://raw.githubusercontent.com/DavideViolante/Angular2-Full-Stack/master/demo.gif "Preview")

 ## Please open an issue if
-* you have any suggestion or advice to improve this project.
+* you have any suggestion to improve this project
-* you noticed any problem or error.
+* you noticed any problem or error
+* you have a question

 ## To do
+* Browser auto-reload on changes
-* Tests
+* Some tests

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).